Yosimitso/WorkingForumBundle/README.md

 ENGLISH
 =================
-A forum bundle for Symfony 2 (>= 2.7) and Symfony 3, easy to use and fully fonctionnal This bundle work with your user bundle with no extra configuration (which can extend FOSUserBundle)
+A forum bundle for Symfony 2/3/4 (>= 2.8), easy to use with a lot of features This bundle work with your user bundle with no extra configuration (which can extend FOSUserBundle) The bundle was made to be customizable and overridable to fit your application

 Demo
 -------------